IsmaelGonzalez09/challenge-meli/README.md

 # API Documentation

-Run this command line to run the app with your endpoints:
+Run this command line to start the app with your endpoints:
 ```
 uvicorn app.main:app --reload
 ```